saulodigital/discord-roles/README.md

 A simple bot example on how to extract all roles from a Discord server.

-Check the official [Discord Documentation](https://discord.com/developers/docs/resources/guild#get-guild-roles) to more info about `Get Guild Roles`.
+Check the official [Discord Documentation](https://discord.com/developers/docs/resources/guild#get-guild-roles) to have more info about `Get Guild Roles`.

 ## Requirements